manumathewthomas/Chat-with-Joey/README.md

 Go to the browser, if you are running it on a server then [ip-address]:8888, if you are on your local machine then localhost:8888

 ## Dataset
 For this project we used the [Friends TV Corpus](https://sites.google.com/site/friendstvcorpus/), which was currated by David Ayliffe for his masters thesis to study inter-gender and intra-gender conversation.
 We formatted the data t get conversation between Joey(a character) and several other characters.
-There are two reasons for this 1) We were targetting sentence which are less than 5 words 2) Joey has the most conversations in the dataset
+There are two reasons for this:
+  1) We were targetting sentence which are less than 5 words

+  2) Joey has the most conversations in the dataset

 ## Hyperparameters
+Some of the hyperparameter we played with are sentence-length, number of hidden-layers, word embedding-size, batch-size and number of iterations.
+One thing to note here is that there is no logic behind these values, it was based on trial and error approach.

 ## Results